donovanh/donovanh.github.com/_posts/2013-10-13-your-own-blog-1.markdown

 You can create standalone pages for your site by creating HTML files.
 If you include the settings text at the top, Jekyll will automatically take the contents of your HTML file and insert into the right template.
 To show this, open the `index.html` file.

 This file is the home page for the blog, so contains a loop of all the site's posts.
 It could be any HTML content we wish.
-Note the settings at the top:
+Note the frontmatter at the top:

     \---
     layout: default